Shifting to responsible mobility calls for far-reaching policy action

 The Ministry of Transport launched its Committee on Autonomous Road Transport for Singapore (CARTS) in 2014 in order to ‘harness autonomous vehicle technology for our land transport system […] and make Singapore an even more sustainable and liveable city’.

-Riyadh Development Authority: putting transport in the bigger picture
+Riyadh Development Authority: including transport in urban development plans

 To address the congestion issue in the Saudi capital, where the car is king, government has mandated Riyadh Development Authority to find sustainable solutions to be integrated into the city’s overall development plans.